top of page

 “It…got out?”
 Marcus sounded a little too excited by the prospect.

-“That’s the worst part.”
-Dmitri said darkly.
+“That’s the worst part,” Dmitri replied darkly.
 “Like I said, Ylfe love playing games.
 Just not happy ones.”

 The lights flickered and went off, casting the house into darkness, the warmth of the Christmas tree dulled as the bulbs faded to darkness, and the electric stove died out.